qinodes/stoker/README.md

 | Move | `↑` / `↓` | Adjust the selected job's position. |
 | Move | `Enter` | Keep the move and return to browse mode. |
 | Move | `q` | Undo only the current move and return to browse mode. |

-If another terminal cancels the selected job while you are editing, the next move or undo will not restore it; the editor reports that it was removed and reloads the queued list.
-If a different queued job is cancelled, the editor uses the current order on the next move and preserves that cancellation.

 ## Job states and cancellation